-Review: The new iPad mini goes upscale, the basic iPad stays basic
+Review: The new iPad Mini goes upscale, the basic iPad stays basic

 That’s because the company sprung little in the way of surprises, departures, or major advances on us.
 Instead, it rolled out a lot of stuff you might reasonably have expected if you’ve been following the evolution of its products.
 Better cameras for iPhones?
 Larger screens for the Apple Watch?
 Of course.

-That sense of obvious progression was especially true of the two iPads that were introduced at the event: the ninth-generation iPad and the sixth-generation iPad mini.
+That sense of obvious progression was especially true of the two iPads that were introduced at the event: the ninth-generation iPad and the sixth-generation iPad Mini.

 That ninth-generation iPad—which I’m going to call the “basic iPad” in this review, since that’s what it is—improves on its predecessor but brings no major changes.
 Instead, it continues with the trajectory it’s been on for several years, emphasizing familiarity and its accessible $329 price over raw innovation.
-The new iPad mini, meanwhile, is a substantial upgrade.
+The new iPad Mini, meanwhile, is a substantial upgrade.
 But the improvements are mostly about bringing Apple’s smallest-screen tablet in line with last year’s iPad Air—itself the beneficiary of features that originated in the higher-end iPad Pro.

 Both of these new models arrive in stores on Friday.
 Apple provided me with review units, and I’ve been trying them over the past week.
 Since much more has changed with the iPad mini, let’s tackle it first.